cozy/cozy-stack/docs/sharing-design.md

 ### Step 3: the initial replication starts

-Alice’s Cozy instance creates token and send them with other informations as the response of the answer request from Bob’s instance.
+Alice’s Cozy instance creates token and sends them with other informations as the response of the answer request from Bob’s instance.
 At this moment, both instances are ready to start to replicate data to the other instances.
 So, let’s do the initial replication.